jesababon/express-crud-hp/readme.md

 `HINT` - You may need the `body-parser` package.

 Create a new view in the `views/students` directory called `new.html`.
-In this view create a new form tag that sends a POST request to '/students'.
+In this view create a form tag that sends a POST request to `/students`.
 This form must ask for a first name, last name, image url, and a dropdown list of available houses.
 You'll have to query the database for each house.

-In your `students` controller create a new `get` route to `/new` that renders the view you just created, along with a list of all the houses.
-HINT: you may need to access your `houses` model!
+In your `students` controller create a new `get` route to `/new` that renders the view you just created, along with a list of all the houses. **HINT**: you may need to access your `houses` model!

 Drop downs are done with the `<select>` tag, and can be populated with `<option>` tags.
-You will iterate over the houses from your query and iterate inside the select tag to create them.
+You will iterate over the houses from your query inside the select tag to create them.
 An example option tag output for this form is shown below:

 `<option value="{{ id }}">{{ name }}</option>`

 Create a new `post` route in your `students` controller.
 When a post request is sent to `/students`, it should take the values from the form and save them to the `hogwarts_crud` table.

 In your model, create the appropriate query that will return a promise to `insert` the data to the table.
 You can look at the student table's schema in `seeds.sql` to see what values are required.
 How would you set form inputs as required to prevent the form from submitting?

 Save the return value of the query you wrote and use it to redirect the user to the newly created student's id.
 By default you get back an empty PG::Request object, but by using the [RETURNING](http://www.postgresql.org/docs/8.3/static/sql-insert.html) keyword, you can get back the new student's id.